ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**2.2.3**

+- FakeInventory now provides a blacklist for modded items to use.
+- Fixed some potential NullReferenceExceptions caused by using the `?.` operator on Unity objects.
+- Fixed TILER2-managed Lunar equipments having the wrong color on some highlights/outlines.

 **2.2.2**

 - Made FakeInventory more compatible with BetterUI and other item sorting mods.